HooriyaHK/SQLtoPython-/README.md

 # Group work break-down strategy
 Sho Harimoto - find and fix the problem in main.py and load_json.py. help with connect two files.

+Angela Solanki - worked on phase 1, creating a connection between the server, as well as creating the collection + database (load_json.py).
+I also created the user main menu page on main.py

 # Code execution guide
 Please add